Cardano-Fans/cardano-es-backend/README.md

 # Introduction
-Project provides a simple docker wrapper around: https://github.com/txpipe/oura/
+Project provides a simple docker-compose wrapper around: https://github.com/txpipe/oura/  + elastic search + kibana

 It came out of need to simplify exploration of oura and provide a ready made docker-compose script to integrate: oura, elasticsearch and kibana